 - Mobile Ticket Skip the queues at the machine and get your ticket straight in the Trainline app.
 Simply scan the barcode at the gates.

 - Collect at the station Print a paper ticket at the ticket machine at the station using a unique collection code.
-You’ll need to bring the credit or debit card you used to pay with you to collect the tickets.
+You’ll need to bring any credit or debit card to collect the tickets.

 - By post tickets, they’ll be delivered straight to your door.
 (Additional postage fees apply).
 I will not recommend this option.
 If tickets get lost in the post, you will not get a refund.